I’m going to college and will be first in my family to go to university. Never expected to be saying that.

 Raising aspirations – through access to high quality and inclusive educational experiences.

-These are only some ideas – there are many things we can do practically and emotionally to better support young people with care experience.
+These are only some ideas – there are many things we can do to better support young people with care experience.
 Engaging the people that are directly and indirectly involved in the care of the young person will allow you to have a better understanding of them and provide an insight into the context of their experiences.

 Here you can access guidance that may be helpful and answer any questions you may have when supporting a young person with care experience through their journey.